Vietnamese irredentism: Spratly and Paracel

 Like many nations involving in the islands' disputes, Vietnam has been a major participant.
 For the Vietnamese, controlling these islands have been instrumental in reinforcing historical claim in a very divisive series of islands' claims containing the People's Republic of China, the Republic of China (Taiwan), the Philippines, Malaysia, and Brunei.

 In Vietnamese irredentist version, the Paracel Islands were first discovered by a group of naval force working under the Nguyễn lords, known as Hoàng Sa group (hence the Vietnamese name), and this was done at 1686, while China was busy concentrating on its internal affairs.
 The same issue came with Spratly islands, with Vietnamese source claims to have been traced from 17th century.

 During the Vietnam War, North Vietnam ceded its territorial claim over these islands to China, although China did not have any major military activities there until 1973, probably in order to maintain support from the Chinese and Soviets to reinforce for its military against the south and the United States.
 However, the 1974 Battle of the Paracel Islands was instrumental on letting the North to eventually withdraw its recognition of China's claims and rekindled back the territorial disputes over these islands, as the unified communist authority of Vietnam decided to inherit both the claim of the late Republic against China.
 Since then, the two nations later fought for control in the Johnson South Reef Skirmish, this time ended with another Chinese victory, but has left a denting legacy on eventual tensions between the two countries as South China Sea disputes evoked back from 2010s and further boosting irredentist sentiment.

-Further developments

-After the economic reforms in 1986, Vietnam focused less on irredentist movement and instead looking to focus on the development of internal economy and society and to overcome the war's trauma.
-Thus, irredentist movement was disregarded initially in order to develop friendly relations with most of its former rivals and to ensure internal stability.
-The country's growing economic strength has provided Vietnam significant backup in international profile, though not without controversies.

-However, as for the result of growing tensions with China since 2010s, Vietnamese irredentism became increasingly popular among public, where it's also being reinforced by looming nationalist fervors.
-Advocates of Vietnamese nationalism have sought to re-promote the irredentist claims on southern China and Paracel, Spratly Islands as a counter to growing Chinese irredentism.

-There have been criticisms over Vietnamese irredentist claims.
-Several Vietnamese scholars believed the irredentist claim is nothing more but another version of radical Chinese and Thai irredentism, citing it to be "unrealistic".